 Lauren M. Loew is a partner and litigation lawyer with Foley & Lardner LLP and a member of the Business Litigation & Dispute Resolution Practice and Automotive Industry Team.
 Ms. Loew represents clients on matters including class action defense, products liability defense, commercial contract disputes, breach of fiduciary duty and non-compete cases, supply chain management, and post-acquisition disputes.
 Ms. Loew represents clients in state and federal courts and arbitrations around the country.
-She is co-editor of Dashboard Insights, the Automotive Industry Team blog.
+She is co-editor of Dashboard Insights, the Automotive Industry Team blog, and is President of the Board of Directors of the Chicago Lawyers Committee for Civil Rights.

 Ms. Loew assists clients in a wide range of complex litigation matters, including:

 Ms. Loew represents clients in state and federal courts and arbitrations around the country.
 She has also successfully litigated several pro bono cases, including two immigration bench trials resulting in asylum for a mother and daughter from the Democratic Republic of Congo and withholding of removal for a man from Nigeria.
-Ms. Loew also coaches mock trial at Lane Tech High School.
+Ms. Loew also coaches mock trial at Lane Tech High School through the Chicago Coalition for Law Related Education.
 Prior to joining Foley, Ms. Loew gained experience while serving clients at the Immigrant Legal Clinic, the Department of Children’s Services, and the Community and Economic Development Clinic at Vanderbilt Law School.

 Presentations and Publications